AlibabaCloudDocs/sddp/intl.en-US/User Guide/Grant access to data assets.md

 4. On the **OTS** tab, click **Unauthorized**.

-5. Select the data assets that you want to authorize SDDP to access and click **Batch operation**.
+5. Select the data assets that you want to authorize DSC to access and click **Batch operation**.

-    You can also click **Authorization** in the Actions column for a single data asset to authorize SDDP to access the data asset.
+    You can also click **One-click authorization** in the Actions column for a single data asset to authorize DSC to access the data asset.

-6. In the Batch processing for selected assets dialog box, turn on or off the switches to configure the detection, audit, and de-identification permissions for SDDP and set the remaining parameters as required.
+6. In the Batch operation dialog box, turn on or off the switches to configure the detection, audit, and de-identification permissions for DSC and set the remaining parameters as required.

     Set the following switches and parameters:

-    -   **Identify permissions**: specifies whether to grant SDDP the sensitive data detection permission on the selected data assets.
+    -   **Identify permissions**: specifies whether to grant DSC the sensitive data detection permissions on the selected data assets.
-    -   **Audit permissions**: specifies whether to grant SDDP the audit permission on the selected data assets.
+    -   **Audit permissions**: specifies whether to grant DSC the audit permissions on the selected data assets.
-    -   **Desensitization permissions**: specifies whether to grant SDDP the sensitive data de-identification permission on the selected data assets.
+    -   **Desensitization permissions**: specifies whether to grant DSC the sensitive data de-identification permissions on the selected data assets.
-    -   **Sensitive data sampling**: the number of samples that SDDP collects from the selected data assets.
-SDDP collects samples when it detects sensitive data in the data assets.
+    -   **Display number of sampling**: the number of samples that DSC collects from the selected data assets.
+DSC collects samples when it detects sensitive data in the data assets.
 You can use the sensitive data samples to further analyze the sensitive data.
 Valid values:
         -   0
         -   5
         -   10